TouK/nussknacker/docs/scenarios_authoring/Intro.md

 ## Intended audience

 Nussknacker provides a drag and drop visual authoring tool (Nussknacker Designer) allowing to define decision algorithms – we call them scenarios – without the need to write code.
 This document is intended for those who will use Nussknacker Designer to configure processing scenarios.
-Nussknacker is a low-code platform; prior knowledge of SQL, JSON and concepts like variables and data types will help master authoring of the stream processing scenarios in Nussknacker.
+Nussknacker is a low-code platform; prior knowledge of SQL, JSON and concepts like variables and data types will help master authoring of the data processing scenarios in Nussknacker.

 **Please try the [Demo](/quickstart/demo) to quickly understand how to move around Nussknacker Designer, create a simple scenario and see SpEL in action.**